arnaud-lb/alb-oembed/README.md

 $response = $provider->request('http://vimeo.com/31423544');
 ```

-The library is also capable of dicovering the oEmbed enpoint from a resource URL (if the site supports it):
+The library is also capable of discovering the oEmbed enpoint from a resource URL (if the site supports it):

 ``` php
 <?php